maxcarter/REST-UP/README.md

 ## Customize

 This REST API can be customized to work with different databases.
-The default preset is MySQL, however, you can create your own database controller to interface with different databases and implement custom functionality.
+The default preset is MySQL, however, you can create your own database controller to interface with different databases and implement custom functionality.g

 To create a custom controller follow these steps: